The Latest: Israeli army orders evacuation of a Gaza City hospital as world leaders gather at the UN

 “Paris reaffirms its commitment to peace, which more than ever requires a two-state solution” and expressed “its solidarity towards all Palestinian and Israeli civilian victims,” Hidalgo wrote.

-The mayor of Saint-Denis, in Paris' northern suburbs, raised the Palestinian flag on the town hall on Monday morning as a "testament of solidarity" toward the people in Gaza people.
+The mayor of Saint-Denis, in Paris' northern suburbs, raised the Palestinian flag on the town hall on Monday morning as a "testament of solidarity" toward the people in Gaza.

 France’s Interior Ministry said at least 21 municipalities across the country have made a similar move, defying a government order not to display of Palestinian flags on town halls in line with the principle of neutrality in public services.